top of page

 INSTRUCTIONS

-1. In a small pot, bring almond milk to a boil, then add oats, 2 chopped figs & cardamom.
+1. Cook the oats: In a small pot, bring almond milk to a gentle boil.
+Add oats, 2 chopped figs, and cardamom.

-3. Stir in a handful of sliced almonds.
+3. Add texture: Stir in a handful of sliced almonds for a bit of crunch and richness.

 Comments